Roof Installation Guide

 How Much Does Roofing Cost?

-If you are considering getting a new roof at your home, then you may be wondering – How much does a new roof cost?
+If you are considering getting a new roof for your home, then you may be wondering – how much does a new roof cost?

-If you are looking for a smaller roof replacement on your garage or outbuilding, this will be cheaper.
-The average cost to replace a flat roof is around £2000.
+If you're looking for a smaller roof replacement on your garage or outbuilding, this will be cheaper than a residential house re-roof.
+The average cost to replace a flat roof is around £2,500.

-If you are thinking about saving some money and opting to replace your roof ridge tiles instead of your entire roof, then you can save a lot of money.
+If you're thinking about saving some money, you can opt to replace your roof ridge tiles instead of your entire roof.
 The cost to replace roof ridge tiles is around £300.

 Close up corner of roof